ARTICLE I. Name and Definitions

 In other cases, the Chapter Committee shall determine whether an endorsement question will be considered a ballot endorsement, prior to the endorsement vote.

-Working Groups and Committees may not make ballot endorsements.
-However, a Working Group may recommend an endorsement by a three-quarters vote, and a Committee may make such a recommendation if its charter provides for it, following a democratic process described in that charter.
+A Working Group may not make ballot endorsements, but may recommend an endorsement by a three-quarters vote.
 Such recommendations are internal to the Chapter.

 Section 2.
 Policy Endorsements.

-The Chapter and Branches, Caucuses or Working Groups may endorse policies or public legislation by a two-thirds vote.
+The Chapter, a Branch, or a Working Group may endorse policies or public legislation by a two-thirds vote.
 A Chapter or Branch steering body may make timely policy endorsements by unanimous consent.